 In mentor-mentee relationships and interactions, there are often non-verbal cues and habits that both mentor and mentee must catch on to understand each other better.

-Either way, the mentor and mentee need to understand that they may have differences in personality.
-The mentor should take into consideration the mentee’s learning style and work around it to allow the mentee to grow within their own pace.
+Either way, the mentor and mentee need to understand that they may have personality differences.
+The mentor should consider the mentee’s learning style and work around it to allow the mentee to grow at their own pace.

-Respect is the cornerstone of every great mentor-mentee relationship.
+Respect is the cornerstone of every tremendous mentor-mentee relationship.
 This allows clear and transparent interactions between both parties.
-When it isn’t in the equation, the mentee will have a harder time trusting the mentor’s expert advice.
+When it isn’t in the equation, the mentee will have a more challenging time trusting the mentor’s expert advice.

 Establish trust early on by being honest with each other.
-The mentor should be able to talk about their own setbacks to the mentee to show vulnerability and gain their trust.
+The mentor should talk about their setbacks to the mentee to show vulnerability and gain their trust.
 This encourages the mentee to open up about their issues in an authentic way.

 Mentors and mentees should also have similar values and principles.
 Working in different moral frameworks is fundamentally a point of friction that can break trust and respect.

 Both mentor and mentee need to have respect for each other as individuals.
-Both should respect professional boundaries, whenever it’s set, including on each other’s time and energy.
+Both should respect professional boundaries, including each other’s time and energy whenever it’s set.
 When the mentee is experiencing a roadblock, the mentor should respect the mentee’s progress and trust that they will surmount this issue with appropriate help.

-Harvard Business Review claims that “older people who mentor and support younger people in work and in life are three times as likely to be happy as those who fail to engage in this way”.
+Harvard Business Review claims that “older people who mentor and support younger people in work and life are three times as likely to be happy as those who fail to engage in this way.”

 Many people mistakenly assume that mentorship can only benefit the mentee.
 But the mentee can provide a fresh and valuable perspective on how a different group of people or a different generation sees the world.

-Mentors can pass on to another generation not only their wisdom and knowledge but also their values and beliefs.
+Mentors can pass on to another generation their wisdom and knowledge and their values and beliefs.

 At MentorCruise, we’re obsessed with great mentor-mentee relationships.
-Mentees need supportive mentors in order to succeed.
+Mentees need supportive mentors to succeed.
 All of our most successful mentorships on the platform have been the result of great mentor-mentee relationships.